 Students may use laptops in classes for note-taking purposes only.
 Other uses of laptop computers during class are prohibited.
-No laptops may be used during a test without the explicit permission from the instructor.
+No laptops may be used during a test or while going over a test's answers, without the express permission of the instructor.